lanafuadi/rakamin_digifest33/README.md

 # Measuring the Performance of Online Retail Sales
-this is one of my personal projects to practice my data analysis skills. <a href="https://github.com/lanafuadi?tab=repositories">click here</a> to see another project.
+this is one of my personal projects to practice my data analysis skills. click <a href="https://github.com/lanafuadi?tab=repositories">here</a> to see another project.

 <p align="center">